openlegend/core-rules/core/src/06-banes-boons/01-chapter-six.md

  - Might vs. Guard
  - Movement vs. Guard
 - **Description:** Whether via a thunderous blow from a great axe, an earth shattering bolt of supernatural energy, or a well aimed shove in a direction where the enemy's balance is weak, you knock the target off their feet.
 Knockdown is a favorite of hulking brutes, telekinetisists, martial artists, and earth elementalists.
 - **Effect:** The target falls prone.
 Prone targets have disadvantage 1 on all attacks they make.
-Characters that are prone due to the *knockdown* bane (or any other reason) get +2 to Guard versus Ranged attacks and -2 Guard versus Melee attacks.
+Melee and area attacks against prone characters gain advantage 1.
+Projectile attacks against prone targets suffer disadvantage 1.
 Standing up from prone requires a move action and costs a character half (round down) of their speed for the round.

 ### Memory Alteration